Making Tax Digital (MTD) is the UK government’s initiative to simplify tax accounting for businesses and individuals.

 You might already use HMRC’s online services to complete tasks such as submitting tax returns, but MTD requires you to use software for everyday accounting and asks you to keep digital accounting records.

-Here are some of the most frequently asked questions around MTD for VAT—and answers to them for you:
+Here are some of the most frequently asked questions around MTD for VAT, together with answers.

 1. What is Making Tax Digital for VAT?